Beonchip logo

 Methods

-1. BE-Doubleflow cell culture
+1. Be-Doubleflow cell culture

-Before seeding, prewarm the BE-Doubleflow device in the incubator overnight to minimise the formation of air bubbles.
+Before seeding, prewarm the Be-Doubleflow device in the incubator overnight to minimise the formation of air bubbles.

 1. Fill the top channel of the device with 100 µL of 0.1 mg/mL of collagen or 0.1% gelatin (diluted in PBS) and incubate at 37°C for 30 minutes.
 Wash the channel by smoothly adding 100 µL of PBS into the inlet and removing it at the outlet well with the pipette.
 Repeat the washing step three times.